younesghu/E-commerce/README.md

 ![14](https://github.com/younesghu/E-commerce/assets/142607475/70f5477f-e01c-41b8-9e99-d040b608a1c2)

 <p>
-    As you can everything has been added to my cart wit the ability to remove anything as the user wishes.
+    As you can see everything has been added to my cart with the ability to remove anything as the user wishes.
 Total is calculated as well, if you wish to checkout.
 </p>

 ![11](https://github.com/younesghu/E-commerce/assets/142607475/49adc885-2e5f-465a-bbb4-605bd7901c90)